zamnolence/solar-system/README.md

 # Solar System

 The website is part of CITS5505 Agile Web Development project 2 developed by
+- Jason Clark (22601257)
+- Doungporn Wiwatanapataphee (22774232)

 ## Purpose

-The website is developed as a learning space about the Solar System and quiz to test your knowledge of the vacuum of space, the planets, the satellites, and the Sun!.
+The website provides a basic knowledge of the Solar System including the vacuum of space, the planets, the satellites, and the sun.
+At the end of each lesson, users are able to test their knowledge by taking a quiz.

 ## Features

-1. User registration, login, password reset, and profile editing.
+1. User registration, login feature and password resetting.
-2. Learning modules + quiz
+2. Four learning modules including:
-3. Individual topics leaderboards
-4.
+  - The Vacuum of Space
+  - The Planets
+  - The Satellites
+  - The Sun
+3. User's comment associated with each topic
+4. Multiple choice quiz associated with each topic
+  - Countdown timer
+  - Viewing scores in real time
+  - Answer validation
+  - Answer submission
+5. Topics' leaderboard
+6. User profile
+  - Timestamp of last visit
+  - Editting username and/or about me
+  - Aggregated scores from all topics
+  - Individual user scoreboard
+  - User performance of each topic
+  - Delete comments
+7. Aggregate Scoreboard

+## Data Model

 ## Getting Started